syncfusion-content/wpf-docs/wpf/CalenderEdit/Culture.md

 <syncfusion:CalendarEdit Name="calendarEdit" Culture="Afrikaans"/>
 {% endhighlight  %}
 {% highlight c# %}
-//Creating an instance of CalendarEdit controlCalendarEdit calendarEdit = new CalendarEdit();//Setting the culturecalendarEdit.Culture = new CultureInfo(2); //Adding CalendarEdit as window contentthis.Content = calendarEdit;
+//Creating an instance of CalendarEdit controlCalendarEdit calendarEdit = new CalendarEdit();
+//Setting the culture
+calendarEdit.Culture = new CultureInfo(2);
+//Adding CalendarEdit as window content this.Content = calendarEdit;
 {% endhighlight  %}